-The Systems are comprised of several pension trust funds, the following in which College employees participate and which are multiple-employer, cost-sharing public employee retirement systems:
+The Systems are comprised of the following pension trust funds, which are multiple-employer, costsharing public employee retirement systems:

 - Public Employees Noncontributory Retirement System (Noncontributory System); - Tier 2 Public Employees Contributory Retirement System (Tier 2 Public Employees System).

 The Tier 2 Public Employees System became effective July 1, 2011.
 All eligible employees beginning on or after July 1, 2011, who have no previous service credit with any of the Systems, are members of the Tier 2 Public Employees System.